 I love a double crochet ripple blanket.
 They work up so quickly and you can be as flexible as you want with color changes.
 I finished this crochet ripple blanket with a puff stitch border.
 I have made this border for a different project, but I will add the link to the blog post and video clip showing how it’s done at the end of this post.

-Approximately 4 skeins of Caron Simply Soft in Off White, 1 skein each of Light Blue, Navy, and Strawberry
+4 skeins Off White, 1 skein each Light Blue, Navy, Strawberry

 CH a multiple of 12 + 3 to however wide you wish.
 I usually make my blankets 32 – 36 inches wide.
 About that high as well.
 I love to just give you the pattern repeat instead of an exact number of chains so you can decide how wide you’d like this project.
 If you are a beginner and don’t know what that means, crochet a multiple of 12 to however long you’d like, then add three.